-Authors will receive page proofs for correction and checking for typesetting and editing when their contribution is first set, but there is really time for further proofs also to be sent for checking.
+Authors will receive page proofs for correction and check for typesetting and editing when their contribution is first set, but there is time for further proofs also to be sent for checking.
 This will be done, however, where the amount of alteration makes it advisable.

-Authors are requested to call special attention to both their manuscripts and their correspondence with the editors to safety considerations such as explosive tendencies, special precautionary handling procedure, and toxicity.
-No responsibility of IJCCE Publisher is assumed for any injury and / or damage to persons or property as a matter of products liability, negligence or otherwise, or from any use or operation of any methods, products, instructions or ideas contained in the material herein.
+Authors are requested to call special attention to both their manuscripts and their correspondence with the editors to safety considerations such as explosive tendencies, special precautionary handling procedures, and toxicity.
+No responsibility of IJCCE Publisher is assumed for any injury and/or damage to persons or property as a matter of products liability, negligence or otherwise, or from any use or operation of any methods, products, instructions, or ideas contained in the material herein.